brainnlabs/XR-Unity-Interaction-Setup/README.md

 In real-world physics, a rigid body is any physical body that does not deform or change shape under physics forces.
 The distance between any two given points of a rigid body remains constant in time, regardless of external forces exerted on it.
 To simulate physics-based behavior such as movement, collision, and joints, you need to configure items in your scene as rigid bodies.

+ Rigidbody component provides a physics-based way to control the movement and position of a GameObject.
+Instead of the Transform properties, you can use simulated physics forces and torque to move the GameObject, and let the physics engine calculate the results.

 ---